When do Dahlia tubers ship?

 Are your tubers guaranteed?

 We guarantee that our products are viable and will grow if conditions are met (see details on our Guarantee page ).
 When the soil temperature is warm enough, your Dahlias should sprout through the soil within 3-5 weeks.
 If the soil is too cold, it will stunt the growth and the tuber may end up rotting.
 Contact us no later than August 1st to report any issues.

 Plant height, plant disease, insect damage, bloom color and bloom shape are not covered by our warranty.
 Tubers or clumps that were either forced, grown in pots, or further divided from what you had received are not covered under warranty.

-Should we run into a shortage of tuber supply resulting from crop failure or storage failure on our part, we hold the right to either substitute, replace or refund your purchase for the portion of the missing tubers.
+Should we run into a shortage of tuber supply resulting from crop failure or storage failure on our part, we will either replace or refund your purchase for the portion of the missing tubers.

 Do you charge double shipping on multiple orders?